CJFariss/Data-Science-International-Studies/README.md

 # Data-Science-International-Studies
 Data science course content for undergraduate political science and international studies students programming in R. Currently scheduled for the Winter 2026 semester at the University of Michigan.
+This course also makes use of [R-Program-Challenges](https://github.com/CJFariss/R-Program-Challenges).

 ## Course Index
 - [Introduction](https://github.com/CJFariss/Data-Science-International-Studies/blob/master/README.md#introduction)